Chelsea Olivia

-Chelsea Olivia Wijaya, better known by her stage name Chelsea Olivia, (born 29 July 1992) is an Indonesian actress and pop singer.
+Chelsea Olivia Wijaya, better known by her stage name Chelsea Olivia (born 29 July 1992), is an Indonesian actress and pop singer.
 Olivia is the youngest of three children.
 She is also a former grader of acceleration in one of the leading high schools in South Jakarta.
 Olivia graduated from high school at the age of 15 years.

 Career

 Early soap opera career

 In her first foray in the world of modeling, Olivia made an album for her children.
 Once incorporated into Indika Entertainment she got a soap opera.
-But before this, she was starring in the soap opera Tuyul dan Mbak Yul in 1999 as guest star in episode 84.
+But before this, she was starring in the soap opera Tuyul dan Mbak Yul in 2000 as guest star in episode 84.
 She became publicly known since starring in the soap opera Cincin, after the offer to play soap operas and advertisements come to her.
 Her name is increasingly discussed after starring in Buku Harian Nayla.
 Olivia studies at Tarakanita Primary School, St. Louis 1 Junior High, and Jakarta 6 High.

 Dabbled in movies and music

-In addition to playing the soap opera, Olivia, as a Christian (born and raised in the Protestant faith but converted to Catholicism), is busy singing with BBB (Bukan Bintang Biasa, Korean: 보통하지 않은 별, Botong Haji Ahneun Byul), a Korean Wave-type group singer made up from younger soap opera stars such as: Laudya Cynthia Bella, Raffi Ahmad, Dimas Beck dan Ayushita under the guidance of singer and songwriter Melly Goeslaw.
-The plan will also fill the BBB group's movie Soundtrack, entitled Bukan Bintang Biasa.
+In addition to playing the soap opera, Olivia, as a Christian (born and raised in the Protestant faith but converted to Catholicism), is busy singing with BBB (Bukan Bintang Biasa), a group made up of younger soap opera stars such as: Laudya Cynthia Bella, Raffi Ahmad, Dimas Beck dan Ayushita under the guidance of singer and songwriter Melly Goeslaw.
+The BBB group also produced the soundtrack of the movie entitled Bukan Bintang Biasa.